jackiehjm/stx-docs/doc/source/node_management/kubernetes/hardware_acceleration_devices/enabling-mount-bryce-hw-accelerator-for-hosted-vram-containerized-workloads.rst

 .. rubric:: |result|

-To set up pods using |SRIOV|, see :ref:`Setting Up Pods to Use SRIOV to Access Mount Bryce HW Accelerator <set-up-pods-to-use-sriov>`.
+To set up pods using |SRIOV|, see :ref:`Set Up Pods to Use SRIOV to Access ACC100/ACC200 HW Accelerators <set-up-pods-to-use-sriov>`.